-Equity: Create policies, infrastructure, and technology systems that remove barriers and ensure access
+COVID response: Provide infrastructure and systems to remove barriers and ensure access.
+Implement a robust virtual instructional model for students who have a documented medical condition and need to continue virtual learning.

-- Implement a robust virtual instructional model for students who have a documented medical condition and need to continue virtual learning. - o \$9 million - As a result of this investment, students who need to participate in virtual learning will have access to a rich learning environment and all required courses for graduation. - Ensure adequate resources are available to support systemic needs related to COVID- 19 recovery - o \$8 million - As a result of these investments, which include supporting an enhanced substitute staffing strategy, ensuring adequate cleaning materials and supplies, and being prepared to address additional facilityrelated COVID-19 health and safety needs, schools will be fully resourced and disruption of teaching and learning will be minimized. - Family and student supports - o \$5 million - As a result of this investment, DCPS will support student reenrollment, attendance and engagement, and a strong start to the school year.
+- o \$9 million - As a result of this investment, students who need to participate in virtual learning will have access to a rich learning environment and all required courses for graduation. - Ensure adequate resources are available to support systemic needs related to COVID- 19 recovery - Up to \$16 million - As a result of these investments, which include school-based testing and contracting, we will minimize the disruption of teaching and learning. - Family and student supports - o \$1 million - As a result of this investment, DCPS will support student reenrollment, attendance and engagement, and enhanced engagement and communications with families.